sgalizia/sa-2018-landing-page/P08-Grid-System/content.md

 Let's move onto something a little more challenging.
 This time, you'll lead the implementation.

-We're going to build out the row of treats in our second section which is a row of different sweets (that cat's can't taste.)
+We're going to build out the row of treats in our second section which is a row of different sweets (that cat's can't taste).

 Here's the design we'll be following: